 Some arrhythmias may indicate a structural abnormality of the heart, in which case your healthcare provider will run further tests and take any appropriate action necessary.
 If the baby’s heart rate is consistently high, your doctor may prescribe you medication that is passed through the placenta to the baby to help regulate the heartbeat.

-Should I be concerned
+Should I be concerned about arrhythmia?

 The causes of arrhythmia are still relatively unknown.
 However, based on the information that doctors do have, it appears that most arrhythmias are not life-threatening to you or your baby and will resolve themselves.